tldr-pages/tldr-maintenance/README.md

 ### English

 - **Malformed more-info link page(s)**
-  A page is malformed when the `> More information: <link>.` does not match the format in the Python script.
+  A page is malformed when the `> More information: <link>.` does not match the format in the [TLDR template](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/translation-templates/more-info-link.md).
 - **Missing TLDR page(s)**
   A page is missing when there is a page that references another page (like `tldr example`), but the other page doesn't exist.
   Can also be seen implicit at [tldr translation](https://lukwebsforge.github.io/tldri18n/).